Looking at booking a Victorian getaway? Members save on accommodation at RACV Resorts.

 Victoria’s 10 most magnificent waterfall walks

 Go chasing waterfalls.
 These are 10 of the best and most beautiful walks in Victoria.

 You may be shivering as winter chills, but now is actually the best time to throw off the covers and go chasing waterfalls.
 Creeks and rivers swollen with rain are feeding spectacular, thunderous waterfalls around Victoria and give you the chance to stroll, hike or take wheelchair-friendly paths to see nature at its most magnificent.

 You can listen to nature’s soundtrack as water crashes down a well-worn rockface or watch a rainbow shimmering in a misty spray.

-Slideshow images: Hopetoun Falls, Nigretta Falls and Lady Bath Falls
+Slideshow images: Hopetoun Falls, Nigretta Falls and Ladies Bath Falls

 10 of Victoria’s most magnificent waterfalls

 Here are 10 of our favourite waterfalls, but be sure to check on conditions with Parks Victoria before you go and ensure you comply with the 1.5-metre social-distancing rule.

 Daniel McLaughlin, regional director of Parks Victoria, says while waterfalls can be magnificent, they can also be dangerous, so it’s important to take care.